Designing protocols - 9.5 - Designing a complete protocol

 {xxx Thermal Block} missing Plate.

-Failed to check reservoir starting volumes.
+Failed to check reservoir volumes.
 Check Instrument connection.

-Failed to check reservoir starting volumes.
+Failed to check reservoir volumes.
 Check Machine Logs.

-Reservoir starting volume cannot be checked due to errors in DFD related steps.
+Reservoir volume cannot be checked due to errors in DFD related steps.
 Correct the reported errors.

 The {labwareType} '{labwareName}' is not installed in the local DB and can only be used with the current protocol.